Dental Implants – Plano, TX

 Bring Your Full Smile Back

 If you’re missing teeth, dental implants are the next best thing to having them all back.
 This solution reconstructs every single part of a lost tooth, making it look, feel, and function as if the original tooth were still there.
-Dr. Mohammed Mansour proudly offers start-to-finish dental implant care here at Dental Distinction, and you can count on our team to deliver streamlined care that suits your unique needs.
+We proudly offer start-to-finish dental implant care here at Dental Distinction, and you can count on our team to deliver streamlined care that suits your unique needs.
 Call us today to learn more about how dental implants from our Plano, TX dentist can help you!

 Why Choose Dental Distinction for Dental Implants?

 - Dental Implants Placed & Restored in One Location